parthiv360/weatherweb/README.md

 A weather displaying website which displays the current weather.

 Languages used:-
- HTML(for documentation)
+ HTML(for documentation),
- CSS(for styling)
+ CSS(for styling),
- JAVASCRIPT(for api call)
+ JAVASCRIPT(for api call),

 It displays:
-  Current Temperature
+  Current Temperature,
-  Maximun and Minimun Temperature
+  Maximun and Minimun Temperature,
-  Weather Condition
+  Weather Condition,
-  Humidity
+  Humidity,
-  Wind Speed
+  Wind Speed,

 I have taken help from many Youtube videos and online sources to complete this website.
 Link to my website: https://parthiv360.github.io/weatherweb/